Ayisharinsi/Ex.No.10/README.md

 ### **Aim:**

 To demonstrate how various prompting techniques (query decomposition, decision-making, semantic filtering, etc.) can be employed to create content such as reports, articles, case studies, or creative works like comic books, using ChatGPT or similar models.
-The objective is to highlight how different prompt structures affect the content's quality, coherence, and structure.
+The objective is to highlight how different prompt structures affect the content's quality, coherence, and structure, with practical examples based on the final-year project **“Graph Neural Network-Based Money Laundering Detection.”**

 ---